Last Updated on December 23, 2025 by Jan Barley

 Fitness and Bodybuilding: RPM $1.60+

-Like cooking channels, the fitness and bodybuilding niche has gained tremendous momentum.
+The fitness and bodybuilding niche has gained tremendous momentum.
 From beginner yoga sessions to niche topics like using weighted jump ropes for muscle growth, audiences flock to fitness content to achieve their health and body goals.

 Advertisers have taken notice, with average RPM rates sitting at $1.60.